Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

 Example: YieldLoop
 ^^^^^^^^^^^^^^^^^^

-Here we will build a simple example of a custom loop that enables us to write a new flavor of a training step, where the training step actually becomes a generator and instead of returning losses for optimization, we yield them!
+In this example, we will build a custom loop that enables us to write a new flavor of a training step, where the training step actually becomes a generator and instead of returning losses for optimization, we yield them!
-**Note:** This assumes knowledge of generators in Pythoin and the :code:`yield` mechanism.
+**Note:** This assumes knowledge of generators in Python and the :code:`yield` mechanism.

-Imagine we had a LightningModule training step definition like this:
+Imagine you wanted your LightningModule training step to look like this:

 .. code-block:: python